vovgou/loxodon-framework/docs/LoxodonFramework_en.md

 #### Localized view components

-- **Localization of text**
+- **Text Localization**

-    Supports hanging a script on UnityEngine.UI.Text or UnityEngine.TextMesh object, and configuring the key of the localized string, it can automatically support multi-language switching.
+	Supports hanging a script on UnityEngine.UI.Text or UnityEngine.TextMesh object, and configuring the key of the localized string, it can automatically support multi-language switching.
 If it is just displaying text, it will not change with business logic.
-Support the use of this Way to configure.
+Support the use of this method to configure.
 Of course, you can also update the text of Text or TextMesh through data binding.
 If you modify the text in the ViewModel, the text in the view changes accordingly.

     ![](images/Localization_Text.png)

 - **Localization of images, sounds, videos, fonts, materials**

 	The localization of image, sound, video, font, and material resources is recommended to use Asset file configuration (LocalizationSourceAsset).
 The resource configuration of different language versions is classified by business module and configured in different Asset files.
-For example, when you need to access a business module, For UI, load the localized resources of the current language version of this module before displaying the UI.
+For example, when you need to access the UI of a business module, load the localized resources of the current language version of this module before displaying the UI.

-    Of course, in addition to using the Asset file configuration method, you can also use XML and other text methods to configure the resource loading path in the XML file.
-When the language changes, the path of the picture or sound will also change, and the resource is loaded asynchronously through the view script , And then replace the resource.
+	Of course, except to using the Asset file configuration method, you can also use XML and other text methods to configure the resource loading path in the XML file.
+When the language changes, the path of the picture or sound will also change, and the resource is loaded asynchronously through the view script, then the resource is replaced.
 This method is very flexible, but you need to write your own code to implement the loading logic.
-Localized resources such as pictures, sounds, fonts can be placed in Resources or AssetBundle, or sprite atlas, etc. The script that meets all functions can only provide components that load sounds or pictures from Resources (such as: LocalizedAudioSourceInResources.cs).
+Localized resources such as pictures, sounds, fonts can be placed in Resources or AssetBundle, or sprite atlas etc. I can't code a script to meet all functions, but I provides a component that load sounds or pictures from Resources (such as: LocalizedAudioSourceInResources.cs) as reference.
 You can refer to my component for more ways.

 	The following example is the code for loading sound effects using my Loxodon.Framework.Bundle plugin.

         [RequireComponent(typeof(AudioSource))]
         public class LocalizedAudioSource : AbstractLocalized<AudioSource>